 YOU’VE DECIDED TO HOMESCHOOL… NOW WHAT??

-HSC is the perfect fit for families who have decided to homeschool and are wanting guidance, support, and student accountability along the way.
+HSC is the perfect fit for families who have decided to homeschool and are needing some support along the way.
+Our services provide:

 Our unique program was created for this very purpose.

 - The grade chart below is designed to demonstrate the courses taken in a traditional school setting according to grade level.

 Although students are not required to stay within any particular grade track, fewer schedule conflicts will be encountered if the courses laid out for each grade level are followed.

 - Parents may supplement with additional course materials; however, instructors have already selected widely utilized course books and materials for your students that will be used in their classes.